Guardians vs. Royals: Betting Trends, Records ATS, Home/Road Splits

 Guardians Betting Records & Stats

-- The Guardians have been the moneyline favorite 42 total times this season.
-They've finished 24-18 in those games.
+- The Guardians have compiled a 25-18 record in games they were favored on the moneyline (winning 58.1% of those games).

-- Cleveland has gone 1-3 (winning only 25% of its games) when playing as moneyline favorites of -210 or shorter.
+- When playing as moneyline favorites with odds of -190 or shorter, Cleveland has a 3-6 record (winning only 33.3% of its games).

-- The Guardians have an implied moneyline win probability of 67.7% in this game.
+- The Guardians have an implied moneyline win probability of 65.5% in this contest.

-- Cleveland has played in 85 games with set over/under, and have combined with opponents to go over the total 34 times (34-47-4).
+- Cleveland has had an over/under set by bookmakers 86 times, and have combined with opponents to go over the total in 34 of those games (34-48-4).

-- The Guardians have a 7-3-0 record against the spread this season.
+- The Guardians have put together a 7-3-0 record ATS this season (covering 70% of the time).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!